Resources for Volunteers

 Please know that a volunteer will never be expected to do something they do not want to do.
 In addition, all volunteers receive extensive training and support, and there is a Volunteer Coordinator to help if you have questions or concerns.

 Patient-care is not the only way to contribute.
-If you are interested in volunteering but don't see yourself working with patients, Willamette Valley Hospice will gladly find ways to use your unique talents.
+If you are interested in volunteering but don't see yourself working with patients, hospice will gladly find ways to use your unique talents.
 Other volunteer opportunities could include things like:

 Or, if you have a volunteer idea in mind, call us and suggest it.
 Volunteers around the country have come up with all kinds of ideas:

 - One volunteer set up a program helping patients to leave a video for their family members.
 Some use the video to reminisce about favorite memories, some tell their life story, others make it a love letter or an ethical will.